 - Drive for about 10 minutes and warm up the CVT fluid to 50-80C (122-176F).

 - Check the hot CVT fluid level.
 Add more or drain excessive fluid if necessary.

 - Check the CVT fluid condition.
 Repeat the above steps if CVT fluid still looks contaminated.

 This CVT fluid change procedure may also apply to the following models.
 Nissan Sentra, Versa, Versa Note, Altima, Maxima, Juke, Rogue, Rogue Sport, Murano.
 Infiniti JX60, QX50, QX60.
 Consult the repair manual for your specific car year, make and model for more details.

 You are done!
 Take pride in the great job you just did and think of some good use for the money you just saved.
-I hope this article was helpful, and if so, please let me know in the comments below.
-Feel free to ask any questions as well.
-I’ll try to answer them to the best of my abilities.
-Thanks for checking out my website.
+I hope this article was helpful, thanks for checking out my website.
 Have a nice day!

 P.S. watch my CVT fluid change video on YouTube if you missed it: